 Teaching resources on randomized evaluations

-Over the last 15 years, J-PAL has offered its Evaluating Social Programs course in a number of different locations worldwide.
-This five-day program on evaluating social programs provides a thorough understanding of randomized evaluations and pragmatic step-by-step training for conducting one’s own evaluation.
-In addition to offering the course in person, J-PAL also offers a free, online version of the course.
-The teaching materials from these and other J-PAL courses are available in this section.
+Since 2005, J-PAL has offered its Evaluating Social Programs course in a number of different locations worldwide.
+This week-long course provides a thorough understanding of randomized evaluations and pragmatic step-by-step training for conducting one’s own evaluation.
+In addition to offering the course in person, J-PAL also offers a free, online version in several languages.
+Teaching materials from the course are available in this resource page.

-This lecture will provide an introduction to impact evaluation, from the types of questions we can answer to how we can ensure impact evaluations build on our theories of change.
+This lecture provides an introduction to impact evaluation, from the types of questions we can answer to how we can ensure that impact evaluations build on good program design and implementation.

-This lecture will explore how we define and measure our key outcomes, types of data and where we can find it, along with potential biases in our data.
+This lecture explores how impact evaluations build on our theories of change, how we define and measure key outcomes, types of data and where we can find them, and potential sources of measurement error.

-In this lecture we present different impact evaluation methodologies, discuss the advantages of randomized evaluations, as well as which factors influence the choice of one impact evaluation method over another.
+In this lecture, we present different impact evaluation methodologies, including randomized evaluations, and discuss which factors can influence the choice of one impact evaluation method over another.

 How to Randomize

 This lecture introduces random sampling and random assignment and illustrates how the research questions of interest and real-world constraints guide randomization design choices.

 This lecture introduces the concept of statistical power and walks through the factors that influence the power of a study, including the design choices introduced in How to Randomize and the outcomes determined in Theory of Change Measurement.
 The lecture slides below reflect two technical tracks.
 The Essentials of Sample Size and Power slides cover the intuition and basic principles behind power calculations while the Mechanics of Power slides cover the statistical framework for conducting power calculations.